vmware/ansible-for-nsxt/README.md

 Documentation on the NSX platform can be found at the [NSX-T Documentation page](https://docs.vmware.com/en/VMware-NSX-T/index.html)

+## NSX Compatibility

+The following versions of NSX are supported:

+ * NSX-T 2.5.1
+ * NSX-T 2.5
+ * NSX-T 2.4

 ## Prerequisites
 We assume that ansible is already installed.
-These modules support ansible version 2.8.1 and onwards.
+These modules support ansible version 2.8.3 and onwards.

-* Python3 >= 3.5.2
+* Python3 >= 3.6.8
 * PyVmOmi - Python library for vCenter api.
 * OVF Tools - Ovftool is used for ovf deployment.